 The findings of this report show that enslaved and freed men helped build the early university, and most founders and donors owned substantial numbers of enslaved persons, whose labor contributed an average of \$57 of the \$159 per capita income of all free whites in South Carolina, or 35.8% of all wealth creation in the state (Ransom 2001).
-Meanwhile, Furman University was able to establish itself based on this slave-based economy, with gifts totaling \$6.5 million (today's value), providing for the original Italianate campus built downtown.
+Meanwhile, Furman University was able to establish itself based on this slave-based economy, with gifts totaling \$30,000 (nearly \$1 million today's value) raised within one year, and an initial endowment in bonds worth \$200,000 (\$6.2 million today's value).